 I am an anthropologist who has lived and worked in Tanzania for several years since the mid-1990s conducting long-term fieldwork in remote rural areas.
 The worlds I describe in How to Steal a Mountain, the families, their ambitions and livelihoods are based on that experience.
-In particular Samti’s world is based on a year spent living in my wife’s village in central Tanzania on the lower slopes of a large extinct volcano.
+In particular Samti’s world is based on a year spent living in my wife’s village in central Tanzania on the slopes of a large extinct volcano.
 Some of this book amalgamates stories of her childhood and our children’s experience growing up and going to school there.
-Writing How to Steal a Mountain has meant interacting with different writing communities, the Tanzanian Writers Forum and SCBWI (UK).
+Writing How to Steal a Mountain has meant interacting with different writing communities and critique groups.
+I am particularly grateful to writer friends in the Tanzanian Writers Forum and SCBWI (UK) for their advice and input.

 When I am not working on children's fiction I am a Professor of Development Studies at the University of Sheffield where I co-direct the Sheffield Institute for International Development.
 I am also an adjunct professor at the Nelson Mandela African Institute of Science and Technology at Arusha, Tanzania.
 You can learn more about my academic work at this site.